30 amp breakers are used to protect the circuit and appliances from overload, power surge, and electrical hazards.

 Different appliances require a different amp of breakers for protection.
 And the higher the device or equipment, the higher the protective device it needs.

-In this article, we will discuss 30-amp breakers, their uses, installation guides, and many more, keep on reading.
+In this article, we will discuss a 30-amp breaker, its uses, installation guides, and many more.
+Keep on reading.

 What is a 30 Amp Circuit Breaker?

-A 30 Amp circuit breaker is just like other breakers say 20 or 25 Amp, however, it can handle a higher amount of current about 7200 watts than the above devices.
+A 30 Amp circuit breaker is just like other type of breakers say 20 or 25 Amp, however, it can handle a higher amount of current about 7200 watts than the above devices.

 The 30 amp rating allows the breaker to handle a large load without overloading or breaking itself.